deeppavlov/chatsky-llm-autoconfig/experiments/2024.10.01_synthetic_data/report.md

 Average number of nodes per graph: 9.26
 Average number of edges per graph: 9.19

-Text to utterance conversion rate: 96.73%
+Text to utterance rate: 96.73%

 # To check:
 - theme variety